 The rest of the paper is organized as follows: In Section \ref{RobustNLR}, we present our proposed MDPDE along with the derivation of its asymptotic and robustness properties.
-In Section \ref{hyptesting} we have discussed the proposed robust hypothesis testing procedures utilizing the MDPDEs and studied their asymptotic properties and their influence functions.
+In Section \ref{hyptesting}, we discuss the proposed robust hypothesis testing procedures utilizing the MDPDEs and study their asymptotic properties and their influence functions.
 Section \ref{Application} is devoted to the application of our proposed methods to the Michaelis-Menten model \eqref{mmeqn2} along with extensive simulation studies illustrating their improved finite-sample performances in comparison to the existing robust approaches.
-Section \ref{Optalpha} consists of discussion on some data driven procedures for finding an optimal choice of the MDPDE tuning parameter.
-Section \ref{realdata} presents analyses of some real data examples and final concluding remarks are given in Section \ref{Conclution}.
-For brevity in presentation, some background details, proofs of the results, and some numerical illustrations are provided in Appendices \ref{SBG}-\ref{Numresults}.
+Section \ref{Optalpha} consists of a discussion on some data-driven procedures for finding an optimal choice of the MDPDE tuning parameter.
+Section \ref{realdata} presents analyses of some real data examples, and final concluding remarks are given in Section \ref{Conclution}.
+For brevity in the presentation, some background details, proofs of the results, and some numerical illustrations are provided in the web appendices of the online supplementary material.